tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 #### Histogram and Visualization of Distribution

-The histogram of randomness highlights the distribution of good and bad nodes selected in each experiment.
+The histogram of randomness highlights the distribution of good and bad nodes selected in each experiment, highlighting the random nature of the experiment.

 <p align="center"><img src="assets/histogram_of_randomness.png" width="700" /></p>
 | **Statistical Information ** |                   |